2026 reformAll tracks

 Échelle CECRL

-• Read journalistic texts without a dictionary
+3. Read journalistic texts without resorting to a dictionary.

-• Write a structured formal letter
+4. Write a structured formal letter.

 The two accepted tests